 Value of staying ≥ Cost of switching + Value of bank relationship

-This is why core deposits held better than non-core.
-A small business owner with a payroll account, a commercial relationship, and embedded treasury systems faces real switching costs.
-A rate-seeking corporate treasurer with deposits at five banks faces none.
+This is precisely why core deposits held up better than non-core deposits during the crisis.
+A small business owner with a payroll account, an established commercial banking relationship, and embedded treasury systems faces genuine switching costs and real value from the relationship.
+A corporate treasury manager with deposits at five banks simultaneously faces none of these frictions.
+These large, rate-seeking corporate depositors proved to be the first wave of deposit outflows in 2022, leaving for money market funds where they could earn the full risk-free rate.

 Modeling the Behavior: Beta, Decay, and Threshold Rates